 So... declare a tie?
 Try to play it right down the middle?

 Not this time.
-I wanted to try these technologies out for myself.
-Take some of them out for a spin -- to see if they enabled something fresh, something that gives you a new view, a new angle.
+You want to try these technologies out for yourself.
+Take some of them out for a spin -- to see if they've enabled something fresh, something that gives you a new view, a new angle.

-One problem with this approach: I had very little experience with hardware -- real stuff that you hammer, measure, and saw.
+One problem with this approach: You have very little experience with hardware -- real stuff that you hammer, measure, and saw.
 Hardware.

-For example, here are my available measuring tools, found around the house:
+For example, here are your available measuring tools, found around the house:

 - An old hardware store yardstick, from when they used to give them out for free.